 Related updates on measles

-Number of measles cases by month and notification rate per million population by country, EU/EEA, 1 January 2018 to 31 December 2018
+Number of measles cases by month and notification rate per million population by country, EU/EEA, 1 December 2018–30 November 2019

 Measles and rubella surveillance - 2017